icebreakerone/ib1-technical-docs/docs/metadata.md

 ## Dataset or Data Service?

 A Dataset is:
-* it is one or more downloadable files which may be updated periodically.
+* is provided as one or more downloadable files,
+* and may be updated periodically.

-A Data
+A Data Service is:
+* an API to query some data which uses parameters to specify a subs
+* is specified formally by a machine readable API description,
+*
-If it is provided as an API to query the data, or requires consent from a data subject external to the Trust Framework, then it is a Data Service.
+*  or requires consent from a data subject external to the Trust Framework, then it is a Data Service.

 ## Metadata File Structure